 How to help your kids thrive in two homes after divorce

-Separation is really tough on kids, the anxiety of having to transfer between two houses even more so.
+Separation is really tough on kids, the anxiety of having to transfer between two houses can be even more so.

 This means that making a child comfortable in two homes is one of the most important actions to take after divorce or separation.

-With so many separated parents though finding it difficult just to talk, it’s no surprise you’re wondering what to do when your child lives in two homes, and how to make it work for them (and you).
+With so many separated parents finding it difficult just to talk, it’s no surprise you’re wondering what to do when your child lives in two homes, and how to make it work for them (and you).

-With the right ingredients, some careful cooperation, discipline, planning and care your children can be more than just happy living in two homes, they can thrive.
+With the right ingredients, some careful cooperation (where possible), discipline, planning and care your children can be more than just happy living in two homes, they can thrive.

-By following some of the tips in this post you’ll be able to make it easier for your kids to live in two homes, whether the question is how to make dad’s house comfortable, or mum’s.
+From research and experience I’ve listed some tips to make it easier for your kids to live in two homes, whether the question is how to make dad’s house comfortable, or mum’s.